gophernicus/gophernicus/README.md

 ## Support/Contact

-Developers can be reached at <gophernicus AT gophernicus DOT org>.
+Developers can be reached at gophernicus AT gophernicus DOT org.

 Our IRC channel is on irc.freenode.net #gophernicus.